lzwjava/lzwjava.github.io/original/2025-07-16-big-companies-en.md

 Dario Amodei said that talent density is much more important than the number of talents.
 Two hundred very talented people can beat 1,000 talented people with 800 ordinary people.

-Big companies have so many procedures and processes because they don't trust their employees or contractors.
+Dario Amodei also mentioned that big companies have so many procedures and processes because they don't trust their employees or contractors.
 So they need to check a lot and control a lot.

 One thing about big companies is that they are afraid to make mistakes.
 One reason is that they have grown so big to be worth 300 billion or 1 trillion dollars; they must have made tons of mistakes and grown from that.
 However, when they are successful, they are averse to taking risks and making mistakes again.